thephpleague/csv/source/filtering.md

 ### Managing Stream filter

-To manage your stream filter collection you can use the following methods
+To manage your registered stream filter collection you can use the following methods

 - `appendStreamFilter($filtername)` : adds a stream filter at the bottom of the collection
 - `prependStreamFilter($filtername)` : adds a stream filter at the top of the collection